AndresVD21/sales-pipeline/README.md

-# Sales Pipepline - Frontend Challenge
+# Sales Pipeline - Frontend Challenge

 ## About